Prepare to Get Excited!

 Now there are, I must warn you, problems with pretty much all of the modern research on disruption of reconsolidation.
 Without exception they’re talking pharmacological disruption – either taking a particular drug, or actually injecting a substance into the amygdala area of the brain, while the subject “thinks about” something troubling.

-There are two absolutely massive problems here.
+There are two absolutely massive problems with that (apart from the needle-in-the-brain factor).

 Secondly, asking someone to “think about” something troubling is just way too vague.
 It’s a fairly half-baked way to try to trigger a conditioned response and therefore is relatively unlikely to access the specific reconsolidation phase that we need to target for disruption.
 There is very little, if any, control over whether a single conditioned response is being triggered, or a whole amorphous collection, or for how long or in what way.
 It’s almost completely uncontrolled and extremely imprecise.
 (EMDR – eye movement desensitisation and reprocessing – has this same issue, which explains the relatively low efficacy and the known “spontaneous recovery of the problem” where the conditioned response reappears after time, which we have seen in trauma research and which you may have noted in your own clinic if you’ve seen clients long term or done enough longitudinal follow up.)

 When disruption of reconsolidation of conditioned responses is done with precision, we can fully expect extremely large effect sizes, and efficacy north of 85%, as shown in all of the clinical studies we have run to date.
+And that is amazing because it’s the first time we’ve had in our armamentarium techniques that produce reliable and predictable outcomes to that extent.

 Effective Methods of Disruption of Reconsolidation of Conditioned Responses

 You’ll be please to know there are a number of ways to go about disrupting, and thereby quickly and permanently eliminating, a conditioned response.
-However first you need to learn to how explore for and identify them.
+However first you need to learn to how to investigate and identify them.
 If you don’t know what conditioned responses are at play, or if you can’t reliably and accurately trigger a specific conditioned response, you don’t have any active reconsolidation phase to disrupt.

 As part of this you need to build awareness of the wide array of conditioned stimuli that may be at play, to become truly aware of just how broad and deep this can be.